Acacia dealbata: Taxonomy

-Along with other bipinnate wattles, Acacia dealbata is classified in the section Botrycephalae within the subgenus Phyllodineae in the genus Acacia.
+Along with other bipinnate wattles, A. dealbata is classified in the section Botrycephalae within the subgenus Phyllodineae in the genus Acacia.
 An analysis of genomic and chloroplast DNA along with morphological characters found that the section is polyphyletic, though the close relationships of many species were unable to be resolved.
 Acacia dealbata appears to be most closely related to A. mearnsii, A. nanodealbata and A. baileyana.

 Some authorities consider A. dealbata to be a variant of Acacia decurrens.